If you’re wondering what to serve with fish, you’ve come to the right place!

-They talk about all the amazing ways to pair it but of course we are loving this with practically any fish: salmon, halibut, trout, and more.
+They talk about all the amazing ways to pair it, but of course, we love this with practically any fish: salmon, halibut, trout, and more.

 While we are happy cooking with garlic in any state, there’s something PROFOUND about roasted garlic.
 Profound, I tell you.